nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Step 3.
 After seeing tasks that has been assign to "Tian Fang", the user wants to take a look at other tasks in "Taskmania".
 The user executes `allt` to see all the tasks in the "Taskmania". the `MainCataloguePaser` parses the command and creates a `AllTasksCommand`.
 When the `AllTasksCommand` is executed, it will get the current project ("Taskmania") from the `Model` and call the `showAllTasks()` method inside the "Taskmania" project.
 Then the `taskFilter` inside "Taskmania" will be replaced by a predicate that always returns true and all the tasks will be shown.

 ![AllTasksSequenceDiagram](images/AllTasksSequenceDiagram.png)

+   *Figure 21: Sequence Diagram of the 'allt' command*

 In the example above, the users can also filter the task list in different ways and the `taskFilter` predicate in "Taskmania" will be updated correspondingly: